LeithOscar/blog/README.md

 ## How to test

 Downland source using git clone.
-RUN 'ng serve' builds the application and starts a web server. for more info [ng-serve](https://github.com/angular/angular-cli/wiki/serve)
+RUN `ng serve` builds the application and starts a web server. for more info [ng-serve](https://github.com/angular/angular-cli/wiki/serve)